eamartin/py-worldbank/README.txt

 from worldbank import Worldbank

-wb = Worldbank()	#"lang" and "per_page" are allowed kwargs.
+wb = WorldBank()	#"lang" and "per_page" are allowed kwargs.
 Represents a connection to World Bank brazil = wb.get_country(code='br')	#gets general data on brazil from world bank brazil_gdp = wb.get_country(code='br', indicator='NY.GDP.MKTP.CD')	#GDP of Brazil in US dollars indicators = wb.get_indicators()	#a list of all the indicators